Frequently asked questions

 Milton Keynes Waste Recovery Park will also include a visitor centre for use by local schools and community groups.

 The facility has been designed and is being built by Amey on behalf of Milton Keynes Council.
-Amey will also operate the facility once it opens in spring 2017.
+Amey will also operate the facility once it opens in 2017.

 Why do we need it?